top of page

 • Dec 20, 2024

-• 2 min read
+• 4 min read

 ree

 DS Sarah Collins is investigating a cold case from 1987, when 15-year-old Tania Mills disappeared after The Great Storm.
 Sarah is also pulled into a contemporary case involving domestic violence.
 This case didn't need solving so much as bringing the perpetrator to justice.
-PC Lizzie Griffith is drawn into the case as she tries to help a young woman and her daughter in an increasingly volatile situation.
+PC Lizzie Griffith is drawn into the case, too, as she tries to help a young woman and her daughter in an increasingly volatile situation.

 Also, thumbs up to Elaine, Sarah's snarky colleague, juggling family and a career, and coming up with the goods.
 Kate London gets my vote for advancing the sisterhood, that's for sure!
-All of her characters were convincing, and that takes some skill, especially for the minor players who only contribute a small amount to the story.
+All of her characters are convincing, and that takes some skill, especially for the minor players who only contribute a small amount to the story.

 Death message has been written with the voice of experience and with integrity.
 It's gritty and grim, but well constructed and compelling.
 I look forward to reading the other books in the series.